google/flatbuffers/docs/source/Compiler.md

 -   `--no-warnings` : Inhibit all warning messages.

--   `--cs-global-alias` : Prepend `global::` to all user generated csharp classes and structs
+-   `--cs-global-alias` : Prepend `global::` to all user generated csharp classes and structs.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.